fbedussi/pureact/README.md

                 ${this.renderTabContent(storeTypes, selectedStoreTypesId, oldState)}
             </collapsable-tab>`);
 ```
 N.B.
-Pay attention not to leave any spaces at the beginning of the string.
+Pay attention not to leave any spaces at the beginning or at the end of the string, morphdom will interpret them as text node with a CR char in it.

 # getAnimationClass
-Choose the class to apply the right CSS animation, based on current and previous state
+An helper that picks up the class to apply the right CSS animation, based on current and previous state.

 ## How to use it
 Signature: